jerickjoe111/launch-school/JS229/02_execution_context.md

 - In Node, the global object has also a self-referential `global` property we can use to access it.
 - ES2020 defined the standard way to refer to this global object in any context: `globalThis`.

-It is important to note that, in strict mode, the global object does not work as the implicit evaluation/execution context, and the keyword `this` is set to `undefined`.
-As a consequence, we can't access undeclared variables (this is a security measure against possible misspellings), and `this`, when referring to the global object, has a value of `undefined`.
+It is important to note that, in strict mode, the global object does not work as the implicit context, and the keyword `this` is set to `undefined`.
+As a consequence, we can't access undeclared variables (this is a security measure against possible misspellings).

 ### Global Variables and the Global Object